-Frankly, I wasn't that worried.
-I'd followed Austen ever since he started Grasswire, so I was confident in his ability to pull this off.
-What's more, the Income-Share Agreement is what convinced me to participate, though.
+I was not too worried.
+I've followed the career of the CEO for a good five years of so.
+He's always seemed like a very genuine guy and I was confident in his ability to pull this off.
+The Income-Share Agreement is what convinced me to participate, though.

 If it turned out to be a hoax, no harm done.
 After all, the conditions for the ISA wouldn't apply and I wouldn't have to pay a cent.
-Conversely, if they did a good enough job t satisfy the ISA-requirements, I'd be more than happy to pay the 10%.
+Conversely, if they did a good enough job to satisfy the ISA-requirements, I'd be more than happy to pay the required 10%.

 Have you experienced any issues as the first European cohort?

-So far, there have been very few.
+So far, there have been but a few.
 The European cohorts have their own support network of Project Managers and Instructors.
-So we don't really interact with the US that much.
-One thing I've noticed is that the EU cohort tends to be a little isolated, in general.
+We don't really interact with the US that much.
+One thing I've noticed is that the EU cohort tends to be a little isolated.
 Since our day of classes wraps up before the US-based class has even started, there's little overlap.
 As a whole, the EU cohort seems to be less active in the main chat on Slack.

 Every so often, Lambda will host guest lectures or so-called brown-bags where experts dive into a subject of their choice.
-However, these are all timed to coincide with the US-schedule; i.e. at around 4AM.
+However, these are all timed to coincide with the US-schedule; i.e. at around 4AM European time.
 They get recorded and put on Youtube, but it's far from ideal.

-Next week, we'll be spending even more time on React.
+Next week, we'll be going even deeper on React.
 Routing, Client-Side Rendering, HTTP and AJAX will form the majority of the material.
 We'll be covering some critical stuff, so I have to make sure I clear out enough time to revise and read up on stuff if need be.
-I'll pull it off.
+It'll be fine.

 Finally, I'm really grateful for having had the opportunity to enroll in Lambda.
 Sometimes, it feels like I'm experiencing the future of education.